Five Steps To Switching Your Fulfilment Provider

 • Order volumes – outline expected off-peak and peak order numbers and when peak times are for your products

-• Omnichannel – are they able to cater for all your retail channels, to retailers and direct to consumer?
+• Omnichannel – are they able to cater for all your channels, to retailers and direct to consumer?

 • Sustainability – are they committed to reducing emissions and waste, and do their goals and timescales align with your own?